mkretschek/node-assetify/README.md

 ### Sub-builders

 Usually you'll want to organize your assets in sub-directories or some file structure.
-To help you handle this, `assetled` supports sub-builders.
+To help you handle this, `assetly` supports sub-builders.
 They append to their parent's path, going deeper into your folder structure.